mobile app bar

 Snowstorm in North Carolina (L) and Kenny Wallace (R)

-The NASCAR Cup Series kicks off its 2026 campaign this weekend with a visit to Bowman Gray Stadium in Winston-Salem.
-After an offseason full of surprising moves, the roar of the engines is set to reignite the adrenaline once again.
-The biggest question, however, that looms ahead of the 48th edition of the Clash concerns the snow flurries that are expected to hit the venue.
+The NASCAR Cup Series kicks off its 2026 season this weekend with a visit to Bowman Gray Stadium in Winston-Salem.
+After an offseason full of changes, the roar of the engines is set to reignite the adrenaline once again.
+However, the weather could spoil the opening party.

 The former driver firmly believes that reports of the storm are overhyped and that the race will proceed as planned.
 His confidence comes from close sources.

-Wallace said, “I talked to my brother Mike [Wallace] and my mom last night.
+“I talked to my brother Mike [Wallace] and my mom last night.
 They live down in Concord, North Carolina.
 They said it was not a big deal.
 The storm was overhyped.
 It went North.
 They did get a little bit of something.
 But Mike said, last night at ten o’clock, it was 31 degrees.
-There was nothing.”
+There was nothing,” said Wallace, who added that people in North Carolina are just looking for some drama.

 According to AccuWeather, there is a 30% chance of snow flurries on both Saturday and Sunday.
 But the good news is that the forecast for Monday looks far more promising.
-Should the race get pushed, it is almost a certainty that it will go by without hindrance on the next day.
-For now, all fans can do is cling to their winter jackets and wait for the roar of the first engine.
+Should the race get pushed, it is almost a certainty that it will go by without hindrance on Monday.
+And fans can’t wait for the roar of the engines to begin.

 Post Edited By:Somin Bhattacharjee